J. B. Gribble: Return to New South Wales

-Gribble resigned his Bulli post in July 1888 and was promptly appointed travelling missionary general (or general superintendent of missions) by the Aborigines Protection Association of New South Wales, and set about founding a mission at Copeland for the natives in the Barrington River region.
+Gribble resigned his Bulli post in July 1888 and was promptly appointed travelling missionary general (or general superintendent of missions) by the Aboriginal Protection Association of New South Wales, and set about founding a mission at Copeland for the natives in the Barrington River region.

 He spent time inspecting the Warangesda, Maloga, Cumroogunga and Coudah mission stations, finding residents at Cumroogunga the most advanced academically.

 He found so many problems in the management of these facilities that the Daily Telegraph concluded that the only way Gribble could be satisfied with a mission was if he were "superintendent, missionary, manager, council and collector all in one".
 Gribble resigned.

 In 1889 Gribble founded the church of St Stephen at Barmedman in the parish of Temora, with an Aboriginal home and a rectory "Illaville" about a kilometre from Temora on the road to Young.
 He stipulated that the church building would be available to any Protestant group for church services.
 The rectory, like the church, was of all timber construction, and burned to the ground six months later.

 That September, Gribble and Rev. Guelter Soares of Adelong (Gribble's old church) exchanged parishes.

 North Queensland and last days

-In June 1891 Gribble visited the Bellenden Ker Range with the aim of establishing an Anglican mission to the Aboriginals in the area, where he was well received by officials but encountered lassitude and great need among the original inhabitants.
+In June 1891 Gribble visited the Bellenden Ker Range with the aim of establishing an Anglican mission to the Aboriginal people in the area, where he was well received by officials but encountered lassitude and great need among the original inhabitants.
 He left Adelong to commence his mission early in 1892.
 The mission station, rather than at Bellenden-Ker, was established at Cape Grafton.

 In September 1892 he suffered an attack of malaria accompanied by pleurisy, greatly affecting his lungs, and was admitted to Cairns Hospital.
 He returned to the mission station, and instructed his eldest son, Ernest Gribble, to take charge of the mission while he hopefully recovered in the milder climate of Sydney.
 In November he visited his old parish at Adelong, and in January 1893 was admitted to the Prince Alfred Hospital, where he was assessed as beyond help, and returned to his residence.

-He died aged 45, either at his residence, on Silver Street, Marrickville, or at the Prince Alfred Hospital.
+He died aged 45, either at his residence, on Silver Street, Marrickville, on 3 June 1893 or at the Prince Alfred Hospital.

 His remains were interred at the Waverley Cemetery.